Complete Guide 2026 · 12 min read

 The Reality

+This works if your product is easy to explain in 20 seconds and your buyer says yes or no quickly.
 If your sale requires discovery, multi-threading, or consultative positioning, marketplace cold callers will struggle.
-You become the de-facto manager, trainer, and strategist — which defeats the purpose of outsourcing.
+You become the de-facto manager, trainer, and strategist.

 Hiring Checklist for Marketplace Cold Callers

-- 4Set daily KPIs from Day 1 — 60 dials, 5 conversations, 1 qualified lead.
-No ambiguity.
+4. Set daily KPIs from Day 1 — 60 dials, 5 conversations, 1 qualified lead

-SDR Outsourcing Agencies
+Path 2: SDR Outsourcing Agencies

-Best for: Companies that want to 'outsource the problem' without managing freelancers.
+Best for: Companies that want to outsource the problem without managing freelancers.

 The Reality

 The appeal is obvious: someone else handles recruiting, training, and management.
 The problem is what you don't see.
+Most agencies operate as a "black box."
+You get activity reports but no visibility into what's actually being said.
+You don't own any of the sales IP being generated.

 When the contract ends, you walk away with nothing.
 No playbook.
 No refined messaging.
 No data on what worked.
 You're back to square one, minus six figures.